EndBug/add-and-commit/README.md

 ### Adding files:

 The action adds files using a regular `git add` command, so you can put every kind of argument in the `add` option.
-For example, if you don't want it to use a recursive behavior: `$(find . -maxdepth 1 -name *.js)`.
+For example, if you want to force-add a file: `./path/to/file.txt --force`.
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.

 ### Deleting files:

 You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
+As with the `add` argument, you can use every option `git rm` allows (e.g. add `--force` to ignore `.gitignore` rules).
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.

 ### Tagging:

-You can tag commits with the `tag` option: when used, it will create a lightweight tag for the commit with the name you set as input.
-If not entered (or if an empty string is passed) teh action won't create any tag.
-If there is already a tag with the name you entered it will be overwritten, and so the tag will be "updated".
+You can use the `tag` option to enter the arguments for a `git add` command.
+In order for the action to isolate the tag name from the rest of the arguments, it should be the first word not preceded by an hyphen (e.g. `-a tag-name -m "some other stuff"` is ok).

 ### Examples: